 top of page

 With the exception of circumstances outlined on B Lab's Controversial Issues page, any established for-profit company may pursue B Corp Certification.
 There is no minimum or maximum size.
-Certain companies, such as those under a year old, those with related entities, or large multinational and public companies, have additional considerations and requirements.
+Companies with related entities, or large multinational and public companies, have additional considerations and requirements.

 1